 Childbirth 101 (Lamaze)

-Whether you’re a new mom or an experienced mom it is important to have the confidence you need to prepare both physically and emotionally for baby, birth and post partum.
-When attending a child birth class you’ll be able to connect with other parents-to-be.
-You have the opportunity to have a registered nurse answer your questions and provide current, researched, evidence based information regarding:
+Whether you are a new or an experienced mom it is important to have the confidence you need to prepare both physically and emotionally for baby, birth and post-partum.
+When attending a child birth class you’ll be able to connect with other parents-to-be and have your questions answered by a Registered Nurse who will provide current, researched, evidence based information regarding:

 Changes that occur during late pregnancy and the stages of labor.